Authored by Adam Sherman

 This means that you’ll want to make sure that you’re choosing shoes with enough wiggle room for your feet to fit comfortably.
 You’re not going to want anything that’s pressing into your bunion, as this may cause pain.
 Most importantly, however, you really don’t want anything that constricts your toes or any that force your big toe further inward.
 This can exacerbate the situation and facilitate the progression of the condition.

 Choosing comfortable shoes is part and parcel with finding the right pair of shoes for your bunion.
 Typically speaking, the more comfortable the shoes feel for you, the better they are for your feet.
-Keep this rule of thumb in mind as you look to find a pair of shoes suitable for you.
+Remember this rule of thumb as you look for a pair of shoes suitable for you.
 Generally, you’ll note that shoes that you shouldn’t be wearing will cause you pain.
+You'll even realize you can live a comfortable bunion life, as long as the sandals you're wearing are the appropriate widths for your feet.

 Don’t Forget Your Fashion